G-eat/calculator/README.md

     composer install

 4. Set up your environment variables:
-    Create a copy of the .env.example file and name it .env.
+    Create a copy of the .env.example file and name it .env
-    Configure your database connection in the .env file:
     ```bash
     cp .env.example .env

+    Configure your database connection in the .env file:

 5. Generate an application key:
     ```bash